Zaneham/hals-lsp/README.md

 1. Install the extension from the VS Code Marketplace
 2. Ensure Python 3.8+ is installed and available in PATH
 3. Open any `.hal` or `.hals` file
+4. Your orbital mechanics code now has syntax highlighting

 ## File Extensions